 Are you wondering, is plantar fasciitis hereditary?
 Or is your grandma to blame for your bunions?
 Do you ever feel like you're just looking for something or someone to blame for trouble?
 Something hurts on your body, and you want to find someone else to take all the blame.
-We’re all about cause and effect.
-I’m this way too.
-Especially with my patients.
+We’re all about cause and effect, especially with our patients.

-Now, you might be surpirsed when I ask you, “Who else in your family has bunions?”
-I’m not telepathic (although my marriage would be easier if I was).
-But I am a student of foot and ankle problems.
+Now, you might be surpirsed when we ask you, “Who else in your family has bunions?”
+We're not telepathic.
+But we are students of foot and ankle problems.
 And many of them are hereditary.

 Of couse, something that's hereditary doesn’t have to happen to you.
 But it does increase your risk.
 Plus, it gives us ammunition to predict and fight the forces of heredity.
 This way, together, we can prevent problems and keep you walking comfortably.

-Since I used bunions as an example already, I figure I’d start with it.
+Since we used bunions as an example already, let's start with this one.
 When it comes to bunions, you may blame shoes for causing them.
 But shoes get a bad rap.
 They can make a bunion worse, but rarely is a shoe the cause of a bunion.

 You are predisposed to forming a bunion based on your foot type.
 Each foot type comes along with certain foot mechanics.
 With each step, someone with a tendency for a bunion will roll off the big toe.
 This puts a pressure backwards to the metatarsal bone and causes it to shift out.
 A bump on the side of the big toe joint is formed.
 There’s your bunion.